Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 # Battlefront-2-Mod-Loader-for-WINE
 An unofficial mod loader for Star Wars: Battlefront II that runs natively on GNU/Linux, macOS and *BSD.

-It **automaticly recognizes the name of the mod** by its folder name (nearly every mod from ModDB.com, 166 at the moment).
+It **automatically recognizes the name of the mod** by its folder name (nearly every mod from ModDB.com, 166 at the moment).

 ![Screenshot](https://raw.githubusercontent.com/Liemaeu/Battlefront-2-Mod-Loader-for-WINE/master/Screenshot.png)